groundy

 Doubao: Consumer Scale, Enterprise Pricing

-ByteDance’s Doubao is arguably the most powerful model in this comparison by deployment scale, with over 200 million users on the consumer app as of early 2026, and the least accessible to international developers.11
+ByteDance’s Doubao is arguably the most powerful model in this comparison by deployment scale, with over 340 million monthly active users on the consumer app as of mid-2026 [Updated June 2026], and the least accessible to international developers.11

 The Doubao Seed 2.0 family (February 14, 2026 launch) includes four variants covering Pro, Lite, Mini, and Code specializations.
-Doubao Seed 2.0 Pro claims competitive positioning with frontier Western models on AIME 2025 (98.3) and Codeforces (rating 3020), and ranked 6th on the LMSYS Text Arena and 3rd on Vision Arena as of its launch date.12 Doubao-1.5-Pro input pricing sits at approximately $0.11 per million tokens, among the lowest in the comparison.
+Doubao Seed 2.0 Pro claims competitive positioning with frontier Western models on AIME 2025 (98.3) and Codeforces (rating 3020), and ranked 6th on the LMSYS Text Arena and 3rd on Vision Arena as of its launch date.12 Doubao Seed 2.0 Pro is priced at approximately $0.47 per million input tokens and $2.37 per million output tokens via Volcano Engine [Updated June 2026]; the older Doubao-1.5-Pro still runs at $0.11 per million input tokens for teams tolerating the capability downgrade.

 The access barrier is real.
 Standard registration requires a Chinese phone number.
 International enterprise access routes through Volcano Engine (ByteDance’s cloud platform) via negotiated agreements, or through third-party API aggregators.